Kram-Nevets/password-generator/README.md

 # password-generator
-a PAssword generator using python
+a Password generator using python